Nursing: Practical Nursing (PN)

 Employment opportunities include hospitals, rehabilitation/long term care/home health facilities, clinics, and physicians’ offices.

-Applicants are required to complete the TEAS Test along with additional requirements before applying.
+Applicants are required to complete the PSB Test along with additional requirements before applying.
 Spring PN students, who take the admission test in June, must turn in all application materials by June 15.
 Students who take the admissions test in September must turn in all materials by September 15.

 |BIO 163||Basic Anatomy and Physiology||4||2||0||5|